framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 ### public struct function getSubsystemConfig( string subsystem )

 Returns the configuration for the named subsystem, as a copy of `variables.framework.subsystems[subsystem]`.
 If no configuration exists for the named subsystem, an empty struct is returned.
-FW/1 uses this to retrieve the per-subsystem `baseURL` value, if any, as part of `buildURL()` and `redirect()`, as well as `diConfig` if you are using DI/1 to manage subsystem bean factories automatically. _`diConfig` is new in 3.1._
+FW/1 uses this to retrieve the per-subsystem `baseURL` value, if any, as part of `buildURL()` and `redirect()`, as well as `diConfig` if you are using DI/1 to manage subsystem bean factories automatically. _Including `diConfig` is new in 3.1._

+### public string function getSubsystemSectionAndItem( string action = request.action )

+This returns the specified action formatted as _module:section.item_.
+Unlike `getFullyQualifiedAction()` above, this always includes the subsystem delimiter even when the _module_ name is empty.

 ### public boolean function hasBeanFactory()

 Returns `true` if a default, top-level bean factory exists.
-If using subsystems, returns `true` if a bean factory exists for the subsystem of the current request.
+Otherwise returns `true` if a bean factory exists for the subsystem of the current request, if appropriate.
 Otherwise returns `false`.
 If `hasBeanFactory()` returns `true`, calling `getBeanFactory()` will return a bean factory.

 ### public boolean function hasDefaultBeanFactory()